IgniteUI/igniteui-documentation/topics/02_Controls/igPivotDataSelector/02_Adding/01_igPivotDataSelector_Adding_Using_the_MVC_Helper.md

 ### Purpose

-This topic explains, in both conceptual and step-by-step form, how to add the `igPivotDataSelector`™ control to an ASP.NET MVC application using the ASP.NET MVC helper.
+This topic explains, in both conceptual and step-by-step form, how to add the `igPivotDataSelector`™ control to an ASP.NET MVC application using %%ProductNameMVC%%.

 ### Required background